SaraKoutbia/rover-tracking/README.md

 #### Repository test
 Runs against three different valid inputs, to verify that the results produced (final positions of the rovers) match the expected outputs.
 #### Custom validation attribute test
-Runs against three different invalid inputs, and makes sure the validation fails.
+Runs against three different invalid inputs, and asserts that the validation fails.
 #### Controller test
-Mocks a RoverTrackingController object with an error, and makes sure the ViewData value that is passed to the view is "ModelError", instead of "Success" when the model is valid.
+Mocks a RoverTrackingController object with an error, and makes sure the ViewData value passed to the view is "ModelError", instead of "Success", when the model is valid.

 ## Built With